mendix/docs/content/en/docs/appstore/app-services/general-purpose-ocr.md

 To download and install the General Purpose OCR App Service in your app, follow the instructions in the [Importing Content from the App Explorer](/appstore/general/app-store-content/#import) section in *Use Marketplace Content in Studio Pro*.
 After the App Service is installed, you can see it in the **App Explorer** and also in the **Document Data Capture Service** category in the **Toolbox**.

-## 3 Configuraiton
+## 3 Configuration

 ### 3.1 Domain Model

 A pre-configured domain model is included in the module.
-The section describes how data are stored int he pre-configured domain model.
+The section describes how data are stored in the pre-configured domain model.

 Below is a sample document: